Gothic War in Spain (416–418): The barbarian invasion

-On 31 December 405/406, a coalition of barbaric peoples (Alanen,(Vandals: Hasdingi and Silingi) and Suebi) broke through the Roman border defense on the Rhine and invaded Gallia, which event is known as the Rhine Crossing.
+On 31 December 405/406, a coalition of barbaric peoples (Alanen, Hasdingi and Silingi Vandals, and Suebi) broke through the Roman border defence on the Rhine and invaded Gaul, which event is known as the Rhine Crossing.
 In their wake, a trail of destruction arose.
 Shortly thereafter, the rebellious British army under the leadership of Constantine III crossed the Channel.
 With a mixture of fighting and diplomacy, the British usurper stabilized the situation and established his control over Gaul and Hispania (modern Spain and Portugal).
-In addition, he had little to fear of the imperial field army that had been partly withdrawn because of the War of Radagaisus or went over to him.
+In addition, he had little to fear from the imperial field army that had been partly withdrawn because of the War of Radagaisus or went over to him.

 Constantine managed to reach an agreement with the Alans and Vandals, which allowed him to establish his authority, while the Alans and Vandals in turn could secure their own interests.
 He also managed to persuade a part of the Alans led by King Goar to fight by his side.
-From those barbarians, Constantine created a regiment called the Honorians. which he gave as task to guard the mountain passes in the Pyrenees.
+From those barbarians, Constantine created a regiment called the Honorians. which he gave the task of guarding the mountain passes in the Pyrenees.
 In 409 Constantine's general Gerontius revolted against him in Spain and the Alans regiments were withdrawn from the Pyrenees, allowing the Alans and Vandals to enter the Iberian peninsula without problems.